Andrej Holm

 Andrej Holm (born 1970) is a German sociologist.
+His work focuses on urban regeneration, gentrification and housing policy.

 He first came to public attention in 2007, when he was arrested and imprisoned for several weeks on terrorism charges; in 2010 the investigation of him was ended due to lack of evidence.
 For around one month in 2016/2017 he was under-secretary for housing in the local government of Berlin for the party Die Linke.
 In 2017 he was to be dismissed from his position as a research assistant at the Humboldt University of Berlin.
 On 9 February 2017 Holm acknowledged in a written statement that he had lied about his Stasi past and expressed his regret over his actions, both his service in the Stasi itself and his later untruthfulness about it.
 As a result, the university reduced its disciplinary action to a final warning and a suspension until the end of 2018.

 Background and Stasi service

 Andrej Holm was born in Leipzig as the son of a Stasi officer, Hans Holm, who worked at the Stasi office in Berlin.
 At the age of 14 he volunteered to join the Stasi, and at the age of 18 he became a Stasi cadet.
 He took the oath as a Stasi officer in September 1989.
 As a result of the fall of communism and the German reunification, Stasi was dissolved in early 1990 and deemed a criminal organisation.
 Since German reunification past service in the Stasi has been ground for dismissal in the German public service.